How to create a business website

-Choose a template - small business website design
+Choose a template - create a website design

 You have your domain name, you have your business email, you’ve decided on a website builder, and you’ve chosen a plan.

 Now, it’s time to choose a design and set up your business website.

 Templates are pre-made designs sporting a variety of themes, which allow you to create a professional-looking website instantly.

 Some website builders (such as Wix) offer hundreds of designs, while others (like Squarespace) have a more limited range.